joinpursuit/AC3.2-MacMusic/README.md

 We turned into stack overflow for more information http://stackoverflow.com/questions/17165228/how-to-get-lyrics-from-musixmatch After this we were able to get the data and implement it in our project.

 2. Be prepared for challenges
-<<<<<<< HEAD
 When using the Apple's API, the data was parsed successfully.
 Unfortunately, the link was not connected correctly when opened on the phone.
 It opened the music app without opening the specific album.
 However, the link opened expectedly in a browser on the phone.
 This was strange, but instead of spending more time on this issue.
 I worked on another API to connect the song to a YouTube link.

 ## Cristopher